Foohy/jazztronauts/README.md

 - Lots of pretty pretty art

 ### Contributions
-This repository is hooked up to build and upload directly to the workshop addon "whenever™".
+This repository is hooked up to build and upload directly to the [Steam Workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=1452613192) "whenever™".
 Contributions are always welcome, and can be done through the normal github pull request avenue, and I'll try to update the workshop version as soon as I can after that.

 ### [INSTALLATION AND PLAY FAQ](https://github.com/Foohy/jazztronauts/wiki/FAQ)